 Home Of Hard Working Border Collies

-with Heart and Instinct to work beside me all day long, handle any job asked of them helping me to mange my livestock
+Border Collies with Heart and Instinct to work beside me all day long handling any job asked of them.

 If you are wanting to explore the possibility of developing the ideal working relationship you have come to the right place.